dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 Now we're going to work with loops together.

+1. How do I write a `while` loop that prints "Justin Bieber" 10 times?
-1. How do I write a `while` loop that iterates 5 times and prints the value of the index each time?
+2. How do I write a `while` loop that iterates 5 times and prints out the sequence 0 to 4?
-2. How do I take (1) and convert it to a `for` loop?
+3. How do I take (2) and convert it to a `for` loop?
-3. How do I take (2) and have it terminate after only 3 iterations using a `break` statement?
+4. How do I take (3) and have it terminate after only 3 iterations using a `break` statement?
-4. How do I take (2) and have it skip the third iteration using a `continue` statement?
+5. How do I take (3) and have it skip the third iteration using a `continue` statement?
-5. Let's write an array full of 7 vegetables.
+6. Let's write an array full of 7 vegetables.
 How do I write a `for` loop that prints out each vegetable?

 ### Independent practice ("You do")

-Write a list of your five favorite songs.
-Then repeat everything that we did with our vegetables with your array of songs.
+1. Write a `while` loop that prints "Lady GaGa" 15 times.
+2. Write a `while` loop that iterates 8 times and prints out the sequence 0 to 7.
+3. Take (2) and convert it to a `for` loop.
+4. Take (3) and have it terminate after only 4 iterations using a `break` statement.
+5. Take (3) and have it skip the fifth iteration using a `continue` statement.
+6. Write an array full of 8 vegetables.
+Write a `for` loop that prints out each vegetable.

 #### Exit ticket